 HSUK is designed to 1:25,000 scale for both vertical and horizontal alignment.
 This allows all structures necessary to fit the new line onto the landscape - i.e. viaducts, tunnels, cuttings etc. to be defined.
-Direct comparisons can then be made between HSUK and HS2 as shown above.
-Because HS2 Ltd. has chosen a 'Y' design, HS2 fails to connect the Northern cities so the trans-Pennine 'HS3' linking Liverpool, Manchester, Sheffield and Leeds must also be included for a fair comparison.
+Direct comparisons can then be made between HSUK and HS2 as shown below.
+Because HS2 Ltd. has chosen a 'Y' design for its route, HS2 completely fails to connect the Northern cities, unlike HSUK.
+To make a proper comparison between the two schemes it is necessary to include the cost of the proposed Northern Powerhouse 'HS3' Trans-Pennine line linking Liverpool, Manchester, Sheffield and Leeds.

-HSUK's cost comparisons show the following:
+HSUK's cost comparisons (including £8 billion allowance for rolling stock) show the following: